Studies = the process by which you assimilate information in an educational institution, resulting in a paper called a diploma or certificate.

 You get to be a coach when you help people, not just because you have a diploma.
 And when you learn how to help people get real results that are in their best interests and that they can meet their needs.
 The same applies to a trainer or nutritionist.

 And I totally agree with the fact that the institution can teach you such things, but the raw information that an institution offers you is available for free anywhere on the internet.
-And if you focus on the abilities I mentioned at the beginning of the article (to negotiate, to know to pay your taxes, to discover your passions, to have quality relationships, to attract clients around an activity, to be valuable to those around you), you will get access to valuable people who will provide you with the information you are looking for.
+And if you focus on the abilities I mentioned at the beginning of the article (negotiate, know how to pay your taxes, discover your passions, have quality relationships, attract clients around an activity, be valuable to those around you), you will get access to valuable people who will provide you with the information you are looking for.

 We are so dazzled by diplomas that we often think otherwise.